 Make committee recommendations to the TEA Board of Directors.

 Members of the committee are appointed by the TEA President upon nominations from local association presidents across the state.
 Committee members serve two-year terms.

 Susan B. Anthony worked tirelessly throughout her life to gain rights women of today take as their due; rights such as control over a woman's own wages, estate and child custody rights, and the right to vote.
 Her efforts to have women recognized as potential leaders led her all across the United States and Europe, often subjected to ridicule and threats of imprisonment; but in the end, her goals were achieved.
 In addition to achieving suffrage for women, she and fellow author Elizabeth Cady Stanton published the History of Woman Suffrage, a six-volume composition of personal recollections, letters, transcripts and newspaper reports on all aspects of the struggle for women's rights.
-The Status of Women Committee is proud to have as a role model this well-known advocate of women's issues.
+The Racial and Social Justice Committee is proud to have as a role model this well-known advocate of women's issues.